ttu/dotnet-fake-json-server/README.md

 ## Features

 * .NET Core Web API
+* Can be used without .NET with Docker
 * Uses [JSON Flat File DataStore](https://github.com/ttu/json-flatfile-datastore)
   * All changes are automatically saved to defined JSON file
 * Token authentication